Listen to a Londoner = Interviews with Londoners

 Ana Paula Picasso-Grandin

 Ana is originally from Sao Paulo, Brazil.
-She came to London nearly a deccade ago and fell in love with the city.
+She came to London nearly a decade ago and fell in love with the city.
 She started her blog Adventures of a Brazilian girl in London because she thought it would be a good idea to write about it with a Brazilian twist.
-Now newlywed (but travelling in Brazil at the moment) she has definitely decided that London is a place to call home.
+(Note: Ana’s interview is currently a private post.)

 Chris Holt is a former journalist and anti-poverty campaigner who now teaches yoga, mainly in south London.
 Since moving to London in 1994, she has lived in Bow, Bloomsbury, Clapham, Brixton and Streatham.
 She tweets as @brixtonyoga.